home / mcp / datadog mcp server

 list_incidents

-Retrieve a list of incidents from Datadog with optional filters and pagination.
+Retrieve a list of incidents from Datadog.
+Supports optional filter and pagination inputs.

 get_incident